 J-2 Reporting Obligations

-- Individuals in J-2 status are required to provide OIS with their email address.
+- Individuals in J-2 status are required to provide the OIS with their email address.

-- If a J-2 departs the U.S. before the J-1 principal and has no intention of returning in J-2 status, OIS must be notified in writing so that we can cancel the J-2 SEVIS record.
-Notify OIS by email: OIS@jhu.edu
+- If a J-2 departs the U.S. before the J-1, the OIS must be notified in writing so that we can update the J-2 SEVIS record.
+Notify the OIS by email: J1-Advising@jhu.edu.

 J-2 Work Authorization

-J-2 work authorization allows the holder to work in any job, full-time or part-time, but employment may not extend beyond the end date on their Employment Authorization Document (EAD).
-J-2 work authorization is obtained from U.S. Citizenship and Immigration Services (USCIS) through an application process that usually takes 3-4 months for processing.
-Employment may not begin until the J-2 dependent has received the work permit, referred to as the EAD.
+J-2 work permits are obtained from the U.S. Citizenship and Immigration Service (USCIS) through an application process that usually takes 3-4 months to complete.
+Employment may not begin until the J-2 has received the work permit, called the Employment Authorization Document (EAD).

-Extension of work authorization is possible, up to the end date of the form DS-2019.
-Please note that the extension process also takes 3-4 months, so it is important plan ahead if you want to avoid gaps in your employment authorization.
+J-2 work permits allow the holder to work in any job, full-time or part-time, but employment may not extend beyond the end date on the EAD.
+Extension of work permits is possible, up to the end date of the form DS-2019.
+Please note that the extension process also takes 3-4 months, so plan ahead if you want your employment to be continuous (without any gaps between work authorization periods).

 EAD Application Process